 - 1. The optical tube must first be removed from the mount. - 2.
+Put the mount in Alt-azimuth mode. - 3.
 Unscrew and remove the Allen screws (1a) and (1b) on both the L shaped lateral brackets and set them aside.
-Removal of the screws leaves the DEC arm completely free from the rest of the mount and therefore it is necessary to hold onto the arm by hand during removal of the second bracket.
+Removal of the screws leaves the vertical arm completely free from the rest of the mount and therefore it is necessary to hold onto the arm by hand during removal of the second bracket.

-The illustration at right shows the holes drilled in the RA arm to position the DEC arm at different distances from the RA rotational axis.
-These changes in the DEC arm position allow a rough approximation of the balancing of the whole system.
-The picture right shows the two arms without the bracket for purposes of clarity
+The illustration at right shows the holes drilled in the horizontal arm to position the vertical arm at different distances from the RA rotational axis.
+These changes in the vertical arm position allow a rough approximation of the balancing of the whole system.
+The picture right\shows the two arms without the bracket for purposes of clarity corresponds to the minimum distance and is used for lighter telescopes.

-The position of the hole pair (A-a) corresponds to the minimum distance from the axis and is used for lighter telescopes.
-The pair (C-c) corresponds to the maximum distance and is used for heavier telescopes.
+The position of the hole pair (A-a) corresponds to the maximum distance from the axis and is used for heavier telescopes.
+The pair (C-c)

 Choose the hole pairing that is most suitable for the telescope you intend to mount.
-Align the holes in the brackets you previously removed with the desired pair of holes in the RA arm.
-Use the Allen screws you also removed previously to attach the
+Align the holes in the brackets you previously removed with the desired pair of holes in the horizontal arm.
+Use the Allen screws you also removed previously to attach the bracket to the horizontal arm.